freaug/ART3400/lab_processing/week_two/readme.md

 The last bit of defining a variable is the assign (=) this lets the computer know that we want to assign a value to our variable.
 It's important to remember that the value we assign must be the same datatype that we have declared.

 ## System Variables

 Processing also has system/built-in variables we can use.
 Below are a few examples:

 * mouseX
   * The current horizontal mouse location
 * mouseY
   * The current vertical mouse location
 * width
   * The width of our canvas
 * height
   * The height of our canvas

-## Simple painting program In Class ~15 mins
+## Simple painting program In Class (~15 mins)

+Taking what we've just learned create a simple drawing program.

+You will need to use mouseX, mouseY for this to work.